pay-rails/pay/docs/paddle/1_overview.md

-# Using Pay with Paddle
+# Using Pay with Paddle Billing

 Paddle Billing is Paddle's new subscription billing platform.
 It differs quite a bit from Paddle Classic.
 This guide will help you get started with implementing it in your